WOOK (AM)

 WOOK was a radio station that operated on 1340 AM in Washington, D.C., United States, from 1940 to 1978.
 Owned by Richard Eaton's United Broadcasting, the station was known for its programming for the African-American community in the Washington metropolitan area; before that, in the 1940s, it was an independent station owned for several years by the Washington Post.

-WOOK, which spawned an FM station (WFAN) and a TV station (WOOK-TV channel 14, later WFAN-TV), had its license revoked by the Federal Communications Commission in 1975 for an illegal numbers racket.
+WOOK, which spawned an FM station (WFAN) and a TV station (WOOK-TV channel 14, later WFAN-TV), had its license revoked by the Federal Communications Commission in 1975 amid accusations that it was being used in an illegal numbers racket.
 In 1976, with the station's fate nearly sealed, WOOK became Spanish-language WFAN, in a format swap that allowed the Black-formatted WOOK intellectual property to stay alive.
 WFAN ceased operating on April 22, 1978; on August 15, WYCB began broadcasting on its frequency.